unraid/docs/docs/legacy/FAQ/The_parity_swap_procedure.md

     current Parity drive, then you don't need this procedure.
 Proceed with the [Replacing a Data Drive](Replacing_a_Data_Drive.md)
     procedure.**
-* This procedure is strictly for replacing data drives in an unRAID array.
+* This procedure is strictly for replacing data drives in an Unraid array.
 If all you want to do is replace your Parity drive with a larger one, then you don't need the Parity Swap procedure.
 Just remove the old parity drive and add the new one, and start the